 The record for each item indicates location, call number, and availability.

 UNI subscribes to several databases that will assist you in identifying and reviewing materials related to children’s and young adult literature.
-Databases you are likely to use include such useful resources as the Children’s Literature Comprehensive Database, Children’s Core Collection, the Children’s Magazine Guide, Education Full Text, and ERIC.
+Databases you are likely to use include such useful resources as the Children’s Literature Comprehensive Database, Children’s Core Collection, Education Full Text, and ERIC.
 Access these databases by going to the Rod Library Home Page and selecting Databases A-Z in the Articles tab.
 All available databases are organized alphabetically.

 UNI also hosts a number of databases specifically geared toward PreK-12 students and educators.
 Access these databases by going to the Rod Library Home Page and selecting Subjects A-Z in the Articles tab.
 In the list, choose the bullet labeled PreK-12 Information Sources and then select the resource that best suits your purposes.